kartikadhia/filemanager/README.md

 # filemanager
 ## project for getting details about files on a server
 ### Requirement:
-An application that helps manage .txt files on the server, specifically by counting the number, size and words in the file.
+An application that helps manage .txt files on machine, by sending the details about files (size, word count, number) as a web service response.
-The file need to be categorized into long and short, depending on the number of words.
-Also words that are repeated certain number of times
+It also sends the words that occur more than certain number of times and also their counts.
-The information should be accessible over the web, over a web service, and should be presented in the form of JSON, so that applications written on any of the technologies, are be able to access this information.
+The files need to be categorized into long and short, depending on the number of words.
+Also words that are repeated certain number of times need to be sent by the web service The information should be accessible over the web, over a web service, and should be presented in the form of JSON, so that applications written on any of the technologies, are be able to access this information.
 The application should be able to handle multiple request at the same time.